mike-uffelman/art-prints/README.md

 <br/>
 <fieldset>
 <h3>Review Cart Items</h3>
 The ability for the user to review the items they have added to their cart is essential for any e-commerce application.
-Users want to confirm that what they are going to purchase is what they actually want.
+Users want to be able to confirm that the items in their cart are what they are buying.

 <br/>

-In this shopping cart, the user see an image of the product in their cart as well as the customization the have applied to their selection (i.e. size and quantity), the user can also see the price for the product given their customized selections.
+In this shopping cart, the user can see an image of the product in their cart as well as the customization the have applied to their selection (i.e. size and quantity), the user can also see the price for the product given their customized selections.
 The user may also click on the image or the product title and be redirected back to the product page.

 </fieldset>
 <br/>